razvanbrb/prompt-alert-calculate-debugging-project-2/example/development-strategy.md

 ## 1. HTML

-__As visitor I expect see clickable buttons on the page with clearly names__
+__As visitor I expect see clickable buttons on the page with information and operators buttons so that as a user I can calculate two numbers__

 ### Repo